robertokl/cas-rest-client/README.markdown

 >CasRestClient.new.post 'http://service.using.cas', some_xml, headers

 If you want to override parameters, you just need to pass it when creating the object.
-The parameter read from **config/cas_rest_client.yml** will be ovwewritten.
+The parameter read from **config/cas_rest_client.yml** will be overwritten.
 For example,

 >client = CasRestClient.new :use_cookies => true